 A wheelchair is a medical tool that can be used for a variety of different reasons.
 Many people could benefit from the use of some type of wheelchair, but how do you know which type is right for you?
 There are many types of wheelchairs for different uses.
 This article will help to clarify what types are available and why you could use each type for specific medical conditions.

 Standard manual wheelchair

 This is the type of wheelchair that you might typically see at the entrance to hospitals or airports.
 The manual component means that you use the power of your arms or feet to propel these chairs around.
-These wheelchairs can come in basic models which offer foot and leg rests and come in a few different widths.
+These wheelchairs can come in basic models that offer foot and leg rests and come in a few different widths.
 Some of these wheelchairs have a few additional features such as elevating leg rests and removable armrests.

 Who needs this?

-Persons experiencing short term disabilities such as those who have had recent surgery, or patients that don’t typically need a wheelchair but might for long distance walking in malls, large hospitals, or airports.
+Persons experiencing short term disabilities such as those who have had recent surgery, or patients that don’t typically need a wheelchair but might for long-distance walking in malls, large hospitals, or airports.

 Lightweight manual wheelchair